 As a theorist, she has published in a range of research areas, largely focused on South Africa, with more than 35 journal articles and book chapters in spaces such as Educational Philosophy and Theory, Area (Royal Geographic Society), Review of African Political Economy, and Feminist Media Studies.
 Walsh has won numerous fellowships and awards, with research supported by SSHRC, the Research Grants Council of Hong Kong, the FQRSC, AWID, amongst others.Walsh received a PhD in anthropology and education from McGill University in 2010, and completed a post-doc in the South African Research Chair in Social Change at the University of Johannesburg in 2013.
 From 2013-2016 she was an Assistant Professor at the School of Creative Media, City University of Hong Kong.

-She is a Wall Scholar at the Peter Wall Institute for Advanced Studies for 2017-2018, and a Leading Scholar at Green College for 2017-2019.
+She was a Wall Scholar at the Peter Wall Institute for Advanced Studies for 2017-2018, and a Leading Scholar at Green College for 2017-2019.
 Her edited volume, The Ties that Bind: Race and the Politics of Friendship in South Africa, co-edited with Jon Soske, was released in 2017.